-David has a background in the arts and education management and is the proud father of two Brooklyn babies under 4.
-He brings Community Solutions’ data-driven, collaborative approach to improving the early childhood system.
-Prior to Community Solutions, David was an Associate Director for the Office of District Planning at the NYC Department of Education, where he helped plan school rezonings and other projects that improved learning conditions for students in the Bronx and Queens.
-He has also directed educational programs at Legal Outreach, Inc., a non-profit college preparatory organization for students from underserved populations, and led fundraising and communications for a nonprofit bilingual school in Honduras.
-David hails from Hartford, CT, where he got his start improving systems as a child plaintiff in the public schools desegregation lawsuit Sheff v.
+Prior to UB, David was an Associate Director of Planning and Analytics for the NYC Department of Education, where he helped plan school rezonings and other projects that improved learning conditions for students in the Bronx and Queens.
+He has directed educational programs at a non-profit college preparatory organization for students from underserved populations, and he led fundraising and communications for a nonprofit bilingual school in Honduras.
+David hails from Hartford, CT, where he got his start working to make systems more accountable as a child plaintiff in the public schools racial desegregation lawsuit Sheff v.
 O’Neill.
 He has degrees from Grinnell College and Columbia University.

 Early Intervention Ambassador

 As the second EI Ambassador in UB, Danny is here to support the families and foster awareness of EI in the Brownsville Community, following the efficient foundation her colleague Aileen laid.
 Her goal is to advance equity in Early Intervention by bridging the gap between the amount of Brownsville EI referrals to citywide.